rust-lang/rfcs/text/0000-types-team.md

 ### Evaluating the implication of equality constraints or negative trait bounds

 The original RFC for where clauses included equality constraints like `where T == U` (tracked by [#20041]); similarly, people have regularly considered including the option to have "negated" where clauses like `where T: !Debug`.
 Both of these features, if led to their full generality, turn out to make the implementation of Rust's trait solver significantly more complicated.
 Therefore, the types team is within its rights to veto these features or to suggest appropriate modifications to how they work and what they mean.
 On the other hand, it is up to the lang team to decide the syntax of those where clauses and whether they'd be a useful addition to Rust (presuming they had a semantics the types team was happy with).
 The types team cannot add a feature to Rust all by itself, but it can either remove one (because it is not feasible to implement) or tweak its formal semantics (to ensure it is sound, feasible etc).
 In this respect, it is just like the compiler team.
+Of course, this would and should be done with the full spirit of collaboration between teams that the Rust Project today already employs.
+Decisions are not made in a vacuum.
+Ultimately, the types team exists as a chunk of the middle-ground between the lang and compiler teams that involves the Rust type system, and by creating this team, both the lang and compiler teams give the types team the authority to work through that chunk of problems, propose solutions, and ultimately guide the decisions there.

 [#20041]: https://github.com/rust-lang/rust/issues/20041